Benjamin Grant Mitchell: Chance To Love

 Recorded in Healesville, Yarra Valley, Victoria, Australia, every song on Chance To Love (2015) received radio play across Australia, mostly from community and independent radio stations.
 Mitchell played all the instruments and produced the album which was released on 17 April 2015.

 Mitchell's 2015 independent release, Chance To Love, featured 17 songs, each of which was played on radio stations Australia wide, and in Ireland and UK.
 Stephen Walker from 3RRR's 'Skullcave' called Chance To Love his "favourite local release at the moment."; The Music's Jeff Jenkins called it "a late night gem."

 Summer Lover

 Summer Lover was released on 21 June 2016.
 It was recorded in Healesville and mixed by mixed by Simon Russell (whose credits include Hiatus Kaiyote, Human Face, The Melodics and Husky).
 It features Andy Taite on bass, Glenn Maynard (Pollyanna) on drums and Shane Reilly (Tex Perkins, Lost Ragas) on pedal steel and baritone guitar.

 Writing

 Starting out as a songwriter, Mitchell moved into longer form writing including blogging and novel writing.

 He wrote The Last Great Day (ISBN 978-0-646-55032-9), an autobiographical novel released in April 2011.
+The novel was inspired by his childhood spent in a doomsday cult his parents joined.
+He felt that his experiences would make for a good story.
+To promote the book, Mitchell appeared at the Melbourne Writers Festival.

 A long-time fan of Elvis Presley, Mitchell wrote Zippin Pippin (ISBN 978-0-987-38031-9), a comedy-romance-road-trip about Elvis Presley's unknown, illegitimate Australian son.